Destiny's Child: 2003–2006: Destiny Fulfilled and #1's

 To promote the album, Destiny's Child embarked on their worldwide concert tour, Destiny Fulfilled... and Lovin' It Tour.
 On June 11, 2005, while at the Palau Sant Jordi in Barcelona, Spain, the group announced to the audience of 16,000 people that they planned to officially break up once the tour concluded.
-Knowles stated that the album's title Destiny Fulfilled was not a coincidence and reflected the fact that the breakup was already being planned when the album was being recorded.
+Beyoncé stated that the album's title Destiny Fulfilled was not a coincidence and reflected the fact that the breakup was already being planned when the album was being recorded.
 While making the album, they planned to part ways after their fourteen-year career as a group to facilitate their continued pursuit in individual aspirations.
-Knowles stated that their destinies were already fulfilled.
+Beyoncé stated that their destinies were already fulfilled.
 The group sent a letter to MTV about the decision, saying: